n8aman/7.SQL/README.md

 What's the difference between DATETIME and TIMESTAMP?-- They both store datetime information, but there's a difference in the range, -- TIMESTAMP has a smaller range.
 TIMESTAMP also takes up less space.-- TIMESTAMP is used for things like meta-data about when something is created-- or updated.

---FOREIGN KEY (customer_id) REFERENCES customers (id) ON DELETE CASCADE
+--FOREIGN KEY (customer_id) REFERENCES customers (id) ON DELETE CASCADE --CREATE TABLE enrollment (Composite Primary Key student_id INT,course_id INT,enrollment_date DATE,PRIMARY KEY (student_id, course_id) A student can enroll in many courses.A course can have many students.But the same student can’t enroll in the same course twice — because the combination student_id + course_id must be unique.